Reaper-Dhan/Cognizance2020/README.md

 # Cognizance2020

-The folder Task-7 contains the certificate issued by coursera
+Click on the folder Task-7 to view the certificate issued by coursera